You’re here to support someone with HAE. We’re here to support you.

-Your loved one and their doctor likely chose to manage their HAE with TAKHZYRO for several reasons.
+Your loved one and their doctor likely chose to help prevent HAE attacks with TAKHZYRO for several reasons.
 One of those may have had to do with the results of the clinical studies.
 In those studies, people taking TAKHZYRO had fewer HAE attacks on average, and some even had periods of time with zero attacks.

 If you’re caring for a child with HAE, you can find information about HAE in children.
 You can also explore our pediatric brochure for tips and support on helping your child stay on track with treatment.

 Find more details on getting started with TAKHZYRO.

 Help your loved one start off right

 Your loved one's doctor prescribed TAKHZYRO to help them reduce the frequency of their HAE attacks.

 Make sure your loved one remembers why they started taking TAKHZYRO.

 Sticking to their HAE preventive treatment plan is the best way to help stay ahead of future attacks.
 Also, it’s important to make sure you or your loved one has an emergency plan in place in case of a life-threatening attack.

 It’s possible your child may experience breakthrough attacks while taking TAKHZYRO.
 Some children may experience them more frequently in the first few months of treatment.

 Your child’s on-demand medication should be readily available at all times in case of a breakthrough attack.